-By 1920 the association was running seven competitons for teams around the area of varying standards.
-In 1921 the Hastings F.A. decided to turn the competitions into a formal three league system with relegation and promotion and the Hastings League was set up.
-The Carlisle Cup became Division One, Hillier Cup became Division Two and the Old Boys Cup the new Division Three, with the champions of each division winning the old named trophies.
+By 1920, the association was overseeing seven competitions for teams of varying standards from across the area.
+In 1921, the Hastings F.A. reorganised these competitions into a formal three‑division league system with promotion and relegation, creating the Hastings League.
+Under this new structure, the Carlisle Cup became Division One, the Hillier Cup formed Division Two, and the Old Boys Cup was designated as Division Three, with each divisional champion continuing to receive the original named trophies.

-By 1951 the league was running four divisions, including a split east and west Division Three, plus a youth section.
-One would assume the league would lose teams to the East Sussex League over the years, who introduced additional divisions and by 1971 the Hastings League merged with the Eastbourne League to form the Eastbourne and Hastings League.
+By 1951, the league had expanded to four divisions, including an East and West split for Division Three, as well as a youth section.
+Over time, it might have been expected that the league would gradually lose clubs to the East Sussex League, which had been adding divisions of its own.
+By 1971, the Hastings League merged with the Eastbourne League to form the Eastbourne & Hastings League.

 Sources: British Newspaper Archive.